 As you’re planning, begin creating a grocery list.
 Write out all the stuff you need to make those meal plans happen.
 Look through your pantry, fridge and freezer as you do.
 This keeps you from spending money on something you already have.
 Then—and this is key—don’t buy things that aren’t on your list.
 This isn’t improv class.
 Stick to the script.

 3. Eat leftovers.

 Once you make a meal, don’t let what’s left after dinner die a slow and moldy death in a Tupperware coffin in your fridge.
 That wastes food and money.
 Put that food to good use.
 Enjoy it for lunch the next day or put a leftovers night on the meal plan calendar for the week.
 This keeps you from buying new meals every mealtime, and it’s a super easy way to stop spending money.

 Speaking of lunches—stop your daily restaurant routine.
 Stop giving your dollars to the vending machine or office snack shop throughout the day.
 Remember how we said you should meal plan for snacks too?
 Keep some midday munchies at your desk and bring your lunch to work most days of the week.
 It’s okay to eat out some—if it’s in the budget.
 But bringing in leftovers or brown-bagging a sandwich, fruit and pretzels like your middle school days is a wonderful way to stop spending so much money eating out.

 5. Order your groceries online.

-When you order your groceries online, you can track the total cost as you go, and then if you’re over budget, you can delete items from your virtual cart before you check out.
-You don’t have to walk through the grocery story with a calculator in hand to make sure you aren’t shocked at the register.
-You’ll know exactly what you’ll be paying before you complete the order, and you’re far less likely to impulse buy the sharing-size bag of sour gummy worms on the grocery aisle’s end cap.
+When you order your groceries online, you can track the total cost as you go.
+Then if you’re over budget, you can delete items from your virtual cart before you check out.
+You don’t have to walk through the grocery store with a calculator in hand to make sure you aren’t shocked at the register.
+You’ll know exactly what you’ll be paying before you complete the order, and you’re far less likely to impulse buy that family-size bag of sour gummy worms.

 How to Stop Spending Money on Clothes